cwant/hpc-chapel/_episodes/03-ranges-arrays.md

 var current_diff: real;

 writeln('This simulation will consider a matrix of ', rows, ' by ', cols, ' elements.');
+writeln('We will look at the temperature at the location x = ', x,
+        ', y = ', y, '.');
 writeln('Temperature at start is: ', temperature[x, y]);
 ~~~
 {: .source}